ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 this analysis for all other transactions, we would find a maximum transactional address footprint of 5.
 Therefore, we need 6 distinct addresses in total.

-In practice, SmartACE will perform this analysis automatically.
-We can verify our results by running:
+SmartACE will perform this analysis automatically.
+We can verify our results by runnings the following command and then inspecting the model.

   * `path/to/solc fund.sol --bundle=Manager --c-model --output-dir=fund`
   * `cd fund ; mkdir build ; cd build`